Education and qualifications:

 I enjoy learning more about the business side of the company, and using my engineering knowledge to influence decisions and initiatives.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 Being offered the job as Area Lead at the Phillips 66 Ponca City Refinery in Oklahoma, USA was a personal achievement and it gave me a huge confidence boost.
 It was also super exciting to be given a new challenge.
-It’s been a total life changer; I’ve moved my family to Oklahoma and moved away from close friends and other members of the family to take on this role.
-I left behind “normal” UK life and a culture I have known for my whole life, to embrace not only a new challenge in work, but also to live in a totally different culture.
+It was a a total life changer; I moved my family to Oklahoma and moved away from close friends and other members of the family to take on the role.
+I left behind “normal” UK life and a culture I have known for my whole life, to embrace, not only a new challenge in work, but also to live in a totally different culture.